zephyrproject-rtos/zephyr/samples/hello_world/README.rst

 ********

-A simple sample that can be used with any :ref:`supported board <boards>` and prints "Hello World" to the console.
+A simple sample that can be used with any :ref:`supported board <boards>` and prints "hello, world" to the console.

 Building and Running
 ********************